pizzahunter2000/YTAdvertisementRecommender/doc/README.md

 Compared to the Class diagram, more tables are needed to represent the One-To-Many (_channel-video_) and Many-To-Many relationships (_tag-tag_, _channel-tag_).

+For this app, the User and Role tables have a One-To-Many relationship, so a User can only be a simple user or an admin.
+In the future, this might have to change and the code has to be modified, so when creating an Authentication it gets a list of Roles, rather than creating a list with 1 element.

 # 3. Implementation
 ### 3.1.
 Backend
 For the backend of the app, Java Spring framework has been used, and the following package structure is used:
 - controller - used to connect API calls with service level
 - converter - converts DTOs to Entities.
-This is important because the app gets DTOs from API calls instead of Entities, while the Controllers require Entities.
+This is important because the app gets DTOs from API calls instead of Entities, while the Controllers require Entities
 - dto - DTOs (Data Transfer Objects) have the same parameters as the Entities, however instead of references to other objects, they have their IDs.
 - entity - represents the model package of the app.
 - exception
 - repository - interfaces extending the JpaRepository.
+- security - contains the SecurityConfiguration file that contains the methods used to _encode password_, create _SecurityFilterChain_, generate _JWT token_, authenticate and authorize users
 - service - layer that connects the database to the app: takes data from the database and creates entity instances or takes entity instances and modifies the database.
+- validation - contains validation rules (REGEX) for certain types of fields (email, username, password)

 Cascading tables to be solved...